by Kelley Elliott and Brian Kennedy, Expedition Coordinators, NOAA Office of Ocean Exploration and Research

 One of the hallmarks of this expedition will be the high-definition video provided from OER’s new Deep Discoverer remotely operated vehicle (ROV) and Seirios camera platform.
 When deployed from the Okeanos Explorer, Deep Discoverer and Seirios will provide scientists and the audiences onshore with the very first video footage from many of the deepwater areas in along the Northeast U.S. Canyons and Mytilus Seamount.
 All expedition participants are anxious to see the spectacular habitats and marine life we’ll discover.

 This expedition provides unique and extensive opportunities to educators, students, and the public, bringing expedition-based materials and experiences directly into classrooms and to their fingertips.
-The webpages for this expedition include content essays; mission logs; daily updates; videos and images; near real-time ship tracking features; and a live feed over the Internet.
+The webpages for this expedition include background essays; mission logs; daily updates; videos and images; near real-time ship tracking features; and a live feed over the Internet.